samwel-gachiri/decentralized-media-integrity/README.md

 # Decentralized News Integrity Platform

-Decentralized News Integrity Platform is a comprehensive solution for community-driven news verification and media integrity monitoring.
-It leverages MeTTa knowledge atoms for automated content verification and integrates with blockchain for decentralized storage and verification rewards.
+Decentralized News Integrity Platform is a comprehensive solution for community-driven news verification and media integrity monitoring that utilizes CUDOS for the distributed AI Inference , duckduckgo does more search queries on the news report, tensorflow and deepface are used to identify deepfake contents and then metta verifies and provides the scoring.
+It integrates with blockchain for decentralized storage and verification rewards.

 ## System Architecture